piercemic/computer-science-education/React/overview.md

 - The only function component you need to know.

-- The only class component you need to know. state, data flow, events (https://reactjs.org/docs/state-and-lifecycle.html)
+- The only class component you need to know. state, data flow, events, list/key, form.
+(https://reactjs.org/docs/state-and-lifecycle.html)